-TWP NOMEM TWP_SUCCESS hRating does not represent a valid URL rating object.

-ppCategory or puiLength is NULL.

-Needed amount of memory cannot be allocated.
-The function completes successfully.
+[out] ppCategory [out] puiLength The pointer to a variable that will contain the address of the category array.
+A pointer to a variable that receives the length of the category array.
+Returns TWP_INVALID_HANDLE hRating does not represent a valid URL rating object.
+TWP_INVALID_PARAMETER ppCategory or puilength is NULL.
+TWP_NOMEM Needed amount of memory cannot be allocated.
+TWP_SUCCESS The function completes successfully.
 If the URL rating object does not contain any categories, puilength is set to 0 and ppCategory is set to NULL.